Walther von Corswant

-Walther von Corswant (14 April 1886, Gumbinnen – 12 December 1942, Greifswald) was a German politician who served as the Nazi Party Gauleiter of Gau Pomerania and in several government positions in Nazi Germany.
+Walther von Corswant (14 April 1886 – 12 December 1942) was a German politician who served as the Nazi Party Gauleiter of Gau Pomerania and in several government positions in Nazi Germany.

 Early years

-Walther von Corswant was born in 1886, the son of an estate owner.
-After attending elementary and high school and a year in the military, he attended six semesters between 1904 and 1907 at the Deutsche Kolonialschule in Witzenhausen that trained people in agriculture for resettlement in Germany’s overseas colonies.
+Walther von Corswant was born at Gumbinnen (today, Gusev, Kaliningrad Oblast) in 1886, the son of an estate owner.
+After attending elementary and high school and a year in the military, he attended six semesters between 1904 and 1907 at the Deutsche Kolonialschule in Witzenhausen that trained people in agriculture for resettlement in Germany's overseas colonies.
 He then worked as a planter in Cameroon and New Guinea.
 Due to a stomach illness, Corswant left the tropics and returned to Germany.
 After regaining his health, he studied for a semester at the agricultural college in Jena.
 Following a one-year unpaid internship in agriculture, Corswant took over his parents' estate, of Kuntzow in the Greifswald district of Pomerania.

 At the outbreak of World War I in 1914, Corswant enlisted in the army as a member of the 2nd Guards Infantry Regiment but soon was medically discharged due to a recurrence of his stomach ailment.
 He returned to agricultural work.